lewpiotr1701/vue3-events-app/README.md

 npm run lint
 ```

-### In order to access our mock server, we’ll go to the url:
+### In order to access db.json mock server, go to the url:
 ```
 https://my-json-server.typicode.com/lewpiotr1701/vue3-CLI-events-app

-Adding ‘/events’ to the end of the URL allows us to target the events data specifically.
+Adding ‘/events’ to the end of the URL allows to target the events data specifically.

 To make API calls we'll be using the Axios library.
 ```